logicesecutor/Abstract-Paintings-Generation-With-Diffusion/README.md

 [VQ-GAN f=8 Download link](https://ommer-lab.com/files/latent-diffusion/vq-f8.zip)

-Other pre-trained models can be downloaded from the official implementation of latent diffusion and taming transformers.
+Other pre-trained models for the VQ-GAN can be downloaded from the official implementation of latent diffusion and taming transformers.

 The second stage was trained from scratch and here I leave the download to my trained model: